 Facebook page and Private Facebook group

-SCBWI Nebraska has a Facebook page, and we hope you will friend us!
+SCBWI Nebraska has a Facebook page, and we hope you will follow us!
 Our chapter also hosts a private Facebook group for members only.
 Here you can connect with other members, share good news, and keep up-to-date on chapter and industry happenings.
 To join, visit the Group Page and request to be added.
-If your Facebook name is different than your membership name (i.e. membership is “Robert” but you use “Bob” for Facebook) please contact our Social Media Coordinator, Sarah Biggs Wudel, at email@example.com to let her know.
+If your Facebook name is different than your membership name (i.e. membership is “Robert” but you use “Bob” for Facebook) please contact our Social Media Coordinator, Tim Hantula, to let him know.

 Connect with us to stay informed on local and regional gatherings, educational opportunities, member promotional opportunities, and other SCBWI news and events.
 Follow @SCBWINebraska and send us a message letting us know you are a new member and we’ll follow back.
 Tag us @SCBWINebraska in your writing or illustration posts and we will share eligible tweets with our followers!

-Enjoy our online newsletter filled with messages from the regional team, interviews with industry professionals (coming soon), and so much more.
+Enjoy our online newsletter filled with messages from the regional team, interviews with industry professionals, and so much more.
 This is a great way to stay informed about goings-on in our region!

-PAL means “published and listed,” and members can gain PAL status when they publish with one of the publishers listed by SCBWI.
+SCBWI recognizes two paths to publication: PAL means “published and listed,” and members can gain PAL status when they publish with one of the traditional publishers listed by SCBWI.
 PAL status automatically goes into effect when you add your book or magazine story to your SCBWI profile publications list.
-Our PAL Liason, Sheli Nosbisch, works tirelessly to provide outreach, support and opportunities to connect with readers, bookstores, and the reading community.
+Self-published authors similarly achieve Full membership status when they add their self- or hybrid-published book to their profiles.
+Our Published Author & Illustrator Liason, Shelly Nosbisch, works tirelessly to provide outreach, support and opportunities to connect with readers, bookstores, and the reading community.
 You can connect with her on the Volunteers page.

 Our region offers webinars on a variety of topics throughout the year.
 We also have in-person writers workshops and illustrators intensives to help you hone your craft.
 SCBWI members enjoy discounted rates on all these events–including those offered by other regions!